 The jet has been especially popular among upscale Australian individuals and companies that own high-end private jets rather than charter them.
 Of all jets, the Bombardier Global Express is by far the most popular aircraft.

-With its spacious cabin and a range of up to 6700 nautical miles in the most popular variant flown in Australia, the BD-700-1A10, the Global Express is able to travel non-stop anywhere in Asia.
+With its spacious cabin and a range of up to 6700 nautical miles in the most popular variant flown in Australia, the BD-700-1A10, the Global Express can travel non-stop anywhere in Asia.
 Flights to the US stop to refuel in Honolulu before reaching the mainland, while European flights fill up the tank in the Maldives.

 “They are truly intercontinental business jets,” says David Bell, the chief executive of the Australian Business Aviation Association.
 “This affords those customers and those owners a lot of flexibility and a lot of privacy.
 They are not concerned with airline delays or cancellations.”